mariusor/mpris-scrobbler/README.md

 After granting permission to the application from the browser, you execute the second command to complete the authentication process.

-The daemon loads the new generated credentials automatically and doesn't need to be reloaded manually.
+The daemon loads the new generated credentials automatically and doesn't need to do it manually.